SantiFO94/Beginnings-/README.md

 # Beginnings-
-Here I am posting a recopillatory of my first codes, elaborated for training with the basic courses I do.
+Here I am posting a recopillatory of my first codes, elaborated for training with the basic courses I follow.